|

 codes even!
 Alas the size reported as zero.
 Thanks for that.
 So I pulled them back out and

 am trading the 3GB i810 memory for 2GB of 270 memory with my favorite used guy.
 Oh well.
+I'm having some issues with the DVD-RAM up top and it's tape drive buddy.
+They seem not

 to report the correct SCSI addresses or something and freak out the partition.
 I've pulled

 that off for now as I need the DVD for a customer install coming up anyway.
+On another note the Big Red Dodge has been officially re-christened 'Old Red' as he's no

 longer a daily driver even for the franken kids.
 Nearing 200,000 miles He'll ease into